taneyland/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 As someone creating multiple clusters, I want some/all my clusters to have a StorageClass installed automatically, so I don't have to manually repeat the installation for each new cluster.

 #### Story 3
+As someone managing multiple clusters, I want to be able to update the CPI and CSI by just updating the the `ConfigMap`'s and `Secret`'s in the management cluster, so I don't have to manually repeat the apply for each targeted cluster.

+#### Story 4

 As someone creating multiple clusters and using ClusterResourceSet to install some resources, I want to see which resources are applied to my clusters, when they are applied, and if applied successfully.